mtitus83/MMM-affirmations/README.md

 ## Contributing

 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.
+However, please be aware that due to the nature of this project, responses or fixes may not be immediate.

 ## License